slskd/slskd/docs/config.md

 The port on which the application listens for incoming connections.

-As with any other Soulseek client, configuring the listen port and port forwarding ensures full connectivity with other clients, including those not correctly configured a listening port.
+As with any other Soulseek client, configuring the listen port and port forwarding ensures full connectivity with other clients, including those without a correctly configured a listening port.

 Symptoms of a misconfigured listen port include poor search results and the inability to browse or retrieve user information for some users.